Insufficiency of the \'etale Brauer-Manin obstruction: towards a simply connected example: Appendix: implies ``orbifold Mordell''

 We will now prove, following Elkies,

-\begin{prop} Assume that the $abc$ conjecture holds; then Campana's conjecture holds, i.e. if $k$ is a number field, $S$ a finite set of places of $k$ and $(C/\Delta)$ an orbifold curve over $k$ of general type, then the set $(C/\Delta)(k,S)$ is finite. \end{prop}
+\begin{theo} Assume that the $abc$ conjecture holds; then Campana's conjecture holds, i.e. if $k$ is a number field, $S$ a finite set of places of $k$ and $(C/\Delta)$ an orbifold curve over $k$ of general type, then the set $(C/\Delta)(k,S)$ is finite. \end{theo}